-For the characterization of PM in a given spatial and temporal domain, many parameters need to be known, including the number density, size distribution, microphysical properties, hygroscopicity, and vertical distribution.
-Three main information sources are typically used to characterize PM: groundbased instruments, satellite sensors, and atmospheric modeling.
-In practice, only a few pieces of information are available from each of these information source, which makes the estimation of PM concentrations and the monitoring of near-surface particle pollution a highly under-constrained problem.
-Therefore, in current estimation and monitoring schemes, data from a combination of the three information sources is exploited.
+For the characterization of PM in a given spatial and temporal domain, many parameters need to be known, including the number density, size distribution, microphysical properties, hygroscopic state, and vertical distribution.
+Three main information sources are typically used to characterize PM: ground-based instruments, satellite sensors, and atmospheric modeling.
+In practice, only a few pieces of information are available from each of these information sources, which makes the estimation of PM concentrations and the monitoring of near-surface particle pollution a highly under-constrained problem.
+Therefore, in current estimation and monitoring schemes, data from a combination of the three information sources are exploited.
 Atmospheric models capture the scientific understanding of the driving processes including sources, transport and sinks of the pollutants.
 Satellite observations are complementary to ground based data.
 Both are key ingredients to meaningful and accurate estimates of pollution levels from the local to the global scale.
-In practice, satellite-informed particulate pollution products and services integrate prior information and information from the various types of observations either by data assimilation or by applying statistical methods, as schematically sketched in Figure 1.
-At present, there are various approaches to PM estimation that do exploit satellite observations.
-These approaches vary depending on the specific type of application, ranging from the attribution of mortality rates to real time alerts and warnings.
+In practice, satellite-informed particulate pollution products and services integrate prior information and information from the various types of observations either by data assimilation or by applying statistical methods, as schematically sketched in

+Figure 1.
+At present, various PM estimation approaches that exploit satellite observations are employed in support of a range of applications, including attribution of mortality rates to real time alerts and warning services.
 The improvement of existing schemes and the development of new concepts for PM estimation is currently a dynamic area of research.
-However, an optimal application of satellite observations for PM estimation has not yet been achieved, and opportunities exist for the greater utilization of satellite data on a global scale.
+However, the full potential of satellite observations has not yet been exploited, and opportunities exist to strengthen their role in enhancing PM estimation.

-Space-borne sensors do have a strong potential to constrain particulate pollution: multispectral imagers provide valuable information on the horizontal distribution of the aerosol burden.
+Space-borne sensors do have strong potential to constrain particulate pollution: multispectral imagers provide valuable information on the horizontal distribution of the aerosol burden.
 Their synoptic view is key to evaluating the consistency of ground-based stations and for covering the gaps between stations.
-Observations from passive satellite sensors are sensitive to the total column aerosol optical depth (AOD; i.e., the vertically integrated extinction coefficient) but are limited in their capability to resolve the vertical profile.
+Observations from passive satellite sensors are sensitive to the total column aerosol optical depth (AOD; i.e. the vertically integrated extinction coefficient) but are limited in their capability to resolve the vertical profile.
 Lidars (active sensors) have the unique capability of resolving the vertical distribution of aerosol but are limited in their horizontal sampling.
-Spectrometric measurements at strong atmospheric gas absorption features also allow constraining the vertical distribution of trace gas precursors of PM.
+Spectrometric measurements at strong atmospheric gas absorption features also allow for constraining the vertical distribution of trace gas precursors of PM.
 Polarimetric, multispectral, and multidirectional observations bring information on the aerosol amount, size and type.
 Geostationary sensors capture the diurnal evolution of pollution fields.
 Satellite sensors can capture emission events such as from wildfires that are not predictable by models.